AhmedSalah339/RSA-OAEP-matlab/readme.md

 ## limitations

-* The code is slow as the vip takes a big time in calculations.
+* The code is slow as the vpi package takes a big time in calculations.

    You can try using one of the alternatives in this post to boost speed: https://www.mathworks.com/matlabcentral/answers/116949-big-integer-speed-vpi-and-symbolic